marianheil/HepSW_bootstrap/UserInfo/README.txt

 ## Common Problems

+### Old gcc

+This installation uses gcc version 8 from /opt/rh/devtoolset-8.
+To enable the new version add

+  source /opt/rh/devtoolset-8/enable

+to your ~/.bashrc

 ### System dependencies missing, e.g. GLIBCXX 3.4.20

 Some system dependencies are installed in non-standard locations and might be